TonyPhipps/tech-notes/Products/vmware_vsphere.md

 - It's possible Lifecycle Manager times out, like if Remediation takes over 30min
 - "VMware vSphere Lifecycle Manager timed out waiting for host to reconnect after reboot.
 To ensure complete installation, reconnect the host, exit maintenance mode, and run a scan.
 Check host agent, vpxa and esxupdate logs for details."

+## Enable Jump Frames on Virtual Switches
+- Hosts > ESXi Host > Configure > Newtorking > Virtual Switches
+- SCROLL DOWN if needed.
+- EXPAND the switch by clicking the arrow on the left
+- Click EDIT
+- In Properties, set MTU (Bytes) to a maximum of 9000